f4exb/sdrangel/swagger/sdrangel/README.md

 http-server --cors .
 ```

-To start on a different port than 8080 use the `--port` option
+To start on a different port than 8080 use the `-p` option

 Then in the directory where this README.md is start the swagger editor